eldoy/mxmail/README.md

 # Mxmail

-Send mail directly to mail exchange servers or SMTP.
-Based on [nodemailer.](https://github.com/nodemailer/nodemailer)
+Send email from the command line or your app.

 ### Installation